Savannah vs Bengal Cat: Size, Traits, Price & Legality

 Can these breeds live together?

-Yes, but introductions must be slow and supervised to respect their high energy and territorial instincts.
+Yes—just be sure introductions are slow, scent-swapped, and always supervised to respect their high energy and territorial instincts.

 What do F1, F2, F5 mean?